 The Company holds its loans receivable for long-term investment.
 Loans receivable are carried at amortized cost, including related unamortized discounts or premiums, if any, less the Company's estimated allowance for credit losses.
 The Company recognizes interest income on loans receivable using the effective-interest method applied on a loan-by-loan basis.
-Direct costs associated with originating loans are offset against any related fees received and the balance, along with any premium or discount, is deferred and amortized as an adjustment to interest income over the term of the related loan receivable using the effective-interest method.
+Direct costs associated with originating loans are offset against any related fees received and the balance, along with any premium or discount, is deferred and amortized as an adjustment to interest on loans and direct financing lease receivables over the term of the related loan receivable using the effective-interest method.